The Short Answer

 A VPN encrypts your internet traffic, making it difficult for hackers to intercept sensitive business data.
 It helps secure remote connections, prevents unauthorized access, and protects against phishing or data breaches.
 This added layer of security is essential for safeguarding customer information and maintaining trust in your business.

-Small Businesses VPN providers protect remote employees through a secure tunneling protocol that encrypts their connection.
-Remote workers are often exposed to cyber threats and data breaches.
+Business VPN providers protect remote employees through a secure tunneling protocol that encrypts their connection.
+Remote workers are often exposed to cyber threats and data breaches, and a business VPN minimizes that risk.
+The site-to-site feature connects employees from various locations under one secure connection.

 Yes.
 Small businesses are specifically targeted in 43% of cyberattacks according to Verizon’s Data Breach Investigations Report, and the average cost of a breach for an organization with fewer than 500 employees is $3.31 million.
 A business VPN encrypts all remote connections, protects sensitive client and employee data on public networks, and provides the centralized access controls that consumer privacy tools do not offer.